herzweite/herzweite.github.io/zur-person.md

 I was born in Germany in 1973 as a child of immigrant workers from former Yugoslavia.
 I visited high school in Croatia and got my M.A. degree in sociology of culture and philosophy at the University of Ljubljana (Slovenia).

-Regarding my professional path, I have collected 20 years of experience in the fields of humanitarian and social issues.
+Regarding my professional path, I have collected 20 years of experience in the field of humanitarian and social issues.
 During these years, mindfulness and compassion  have been crucial sources of inspiration and resilience and I have been committed to their study and practice since 2003.

 In 2015 I completed the Teacher Training for „Mindful Self-Compassion“ (MSC), followed by  2 years of „Committed Practitioners Programme“ with Bodhi College (UK).